1225 W Mitchell Arlington, TX 76019

 Each theme will be synchronized with the English Department’s annual lecture series, the Hermanns, so that conversations begun in classrooms can flourish and grow in a public-facing setting, informed by the work and presence of prominent scholars.
 As one theme is phased out after a two-year period, another takes its place, the emergence of a new theme periodically renewing and rejuvenating our course offerings.

 The M.A. in English provides a strong grounding in scholarly methods and in theory, making it an ideal preparation for doctoral study in disciplinary or interdisciplinary programs.
 M.A. graduates in English pursue careers in journalism, educational administration and services, publishing, and many business fields that demand writing and communication skills.
 The M.A. in English is also useful for prospective or experienced teachers who want both to sharpen their ability to teach literature and writing, and to advance professionally.
+Students should consult the Graduate Handbook for information about policies, resources, and guidelines.

 UT Arlington undergraduates whose GPA equals or exceeds the minimum described above and who have graduated in the last three years with a major in English (or closely related program) qualify for a waiver of the GRE admissions requirement.

 The doctoral program in English prepares students at the most advanced stage in the interpretation and composition of texts.
 The program emphasizes rigorous critical study in the fields of rhetoric, composition, critical theory, cultural studies, pedagogy and literary studies.
 Rather than offering separate tracks, the program allows the student in consultation with the Graduate Advisor and the student's dissertation committees to design a program of work that best suits their particular scholarly interests and career goals.
 The combination of a diversity of course offerings, required and elected courses, and the requirement that each student defines a focus that reflects his or her intellectual and career interests provides students with the flexibility to adapt to changes in English studies.
 Specifically, the English doctoral program prepares students for careers in writing, including digital media and technical writing, as well as in teaching in community colleges, small colleges or regional state universities.
 The department trains students for college-level teaching several ways, but most importantly, by offering graduate courses in the teaching of literature and the teaching of composition.
 Doctoral students in English present papers at scholarly conferences, publish essays in scholarly journals and participate in other professional activities.
+Students should consult the Graduate Handbook for information about policies, resources, and guidelines.

 Students must consult with the Graduate Advisor and the chair of their dissertation committee to carefully construct a coherent focus for their coursework and comprehensive examinations.
 Students are allowed to take 9 hours of coursework outside the English department.
 Students should take ENGL 5300: Theory and Practice in English Studies within the first twelve hours of coursework and must earn a grade of P (Pass) in order to satisfy this requirement